landlab/landlab/docs/source/development/practices/develop_with_git.rst

 merged in).

 Perform this procedure through the Github website.
-Go to the github page for your fork, and click the green “New pull request” button at the top.
+Go to the github page for your fork, and click the green "New pull request" button at the top.
-The next page shows you which branch on which fork (the “head”) will be merged into which other branch and fork (the “base”).
+The next page shows you which branch on which fork (the "head") will be merged into which other branch and fork (the "base").
 These details should all be correct as shown.
 There may well be conflicts reported on this page.
 If there are, consider
 :ref:`updating your fork from the master fork<updating>` before finalising the request.
-Once you're ready to go, click the next “Create pull request” green button.
+Once you're ready to go, click the next "Create pull request" green button.
 You'll be redirected to a discussion page for your request, and it will be visible to all of the admins for the main Landlab fork - one of whom will review your changes and actually make the merge (*please don't do this yourself!*).